Noyce Residency Cohort

 Graduate students* may apply for a scholarship of up to $20,000 to support a graduate-level program with a 10-month teacher residency in a partner school.
 Graduate students earn a master’s degree and New York State initial teacher certification.

-Noyce Scholars participate in a range of programs and internships designed to engage scholars in science-oriented community outreach, citizen science initiatives and a network of engaged STEM professionals both within, and outside, the field of education.
+Noyce Residents participate in a range of programs and internships designed to engage scholars in science-oriented community outreach, citizen science initiatives and a network of engaged STEM professionals both within, and outside, the field of education.
 For undergraduate participants, these programs and internships take place during your junior and senior years and before you begin your fifth year as a master’s level graduate student.
 For graduate-level participants, these programs take place throughout the course of the 16-month program.

 Upon your completion of the program, you will remain connected to the UB STEM Education Consortium (UBSTEMEC), a virtual and face-to-face network that enables and supports a range of initiatives designed to support ongoing professional learning and growth.
 You will have opportunities to collaborate with expert STEM teachers from the Western New York area as well as program completers who are engaged as teachers in high-need districts.
 The consortium serves as a hub for ongoing citizen science and civic engagement initiatives, instructional resources and related professional development opportunities.